MY VEGAN STORY

 Fast forward to about two years ago…

 A Saturday night at home with a glass of wine and Netflix.
 My boyfriend (at the time) had gone to the gym so I found myself scrolling through documentaries (why not movies?!! ha) I came across Vegucated.
-This documentary stood out because I remember seeing Vegucated all over Twitter because I started following vegan Twitter accounts a few days before (subconsciously I think) how ironic, the stars had aligned!
-Just kidding … but really … I read the description and knew if I watched this, I would probably be crying the rest of the night.
-For some reason I was okay with that!
-We all need a good cry every now and then.
-It was one of those days where I felt relaxed and open for anything, plus I was intrigued and had to know what the vegan hype was about.
+This documentary stood out because I remember seeing it all over Twitter.
+I started following vegan Twitter accounts a few days prior (subconsciously, I think?).
+How ironic, the stars had aligned!
+Just kidding… but really… I read the description and knew if I watched this, I’d be crying the rest of the night.
+For some reason I was okay with that!!
+We all need a good cry every now and again.
+It was one of those days where I felt relaxed and open for anything, plus I was intrigued to know what the vegan hype was about.
 Boy, was I in for it…

 Throughout the documentary, concepts started to click in my mind as if I was buckling my seatbelt.
 I was in the process of connecting to the plant based lifestyle.
-My mind was in horror, shock, and became overwhelmed with anger, but I was connecting on a higher level.
+My mind was in horror, shock and became overwhelmed with anger, but I was connecting on a higher level.
 I felt nauseous but I knew it was necessary; there was no way of getting around these feelings.
 As much as I didn’t want to think about it, this was real.
-I could see the animals suffering from anxiety and fear, they knew what was coming.
+I could see the animals suffering from anxiety, fear, and immense pain.
+They knew what was coming and could sense it.
 How could they not?
-I could see unnecessary, heartless acts being performed and it brought up real human emotions that stem from instincts.
-Raw emotion and real happenings led me to this daunting crossroads in my life..
+I watched absolutely unnecessary, heartless acts being performed and it brought up real human emotion that stems from instincts.
+Raw emotion, real happenings and video footage led me to this daunting crossroads in my life..

-I realize most documentaries show the worst of the worst and not all slaughterhouses run the same but I still saw what I saw… it still happened to those animals… I’m unable to remove the images from my mind.
+I realize most documentaries show the worst of the worst and not all slaughterhouses run the same but I still saw what I saw… it still happened to those animals and happens everyday… I’m unable to remove the images from my mind.

-Going through those feelings opened a door to this new world.
-Those same familiar feelings from years before, but with a higher level of understanding and compassion.
-After the documentary ended, I sat there for a while, stunned and numb.
-Then came the sobbing and thinking about what our world has come to… feeling disgusted with society.
-Disgusted with myself as well, that I had been so ignorant and oblivious to what was happening behind slaughter house walls, but mostly behind big companies.
+Then came the sobbing.
+Then the thinking about what our world has come to.
+Then feeling disgusted with society.
+Disgusted with myself as well, that I had been so ignorant and oblivious to what was happening behind slaughter house walls but mainly behind big corporations.
 That the big name meat and dairy brands are powerful, full of lies and are absolute experts with their marketing and labeling.
 That for the most part, there are no happy cows or free-range chickens (unless you have a chicken coupe in your backyard).
 That cage-free doesn’t mean what we think it means.
 That we don’t know any better because we are swarmed daily with happy dairy ads, commercials and marketing schemes.
-That factory farming is very much existent, not to mention all the hormones and antibiotics that they pump into the animals to keep them from getting sick and to speed up the growth process, which is all too common, and is also powered by the big name brands.
-That our food has become so processed and nutrient-lacking, we think we are eating healthy from the labels and what society says (got milk?), when we are really missing the point completely, and it’s not our fault.
-That we don’t need animal products to survive.
-They are causing disease left and right due to their acid forming properties in the body.
+That factory farming is very much existent, not to mention all the hormones and antibiotics that they pump into the animals to keep them from getting sick and to speed up the growth process, which is all too common, and is also powered by the big name brands connected to the government.
+That our food has become so processed and nutrient-lacking, we think we are eating healthy from the labels and what society says (got milk?), when we are actually missing the point completely, and it’s not our fault.
+That we don’t need animal products to thrive.
+Animal protein consumption is causing disease left and right due to the acid forming properties in the body.
 That plant based eating can resolve numerous ailments in millions of people.

 That my life would never be the same.
 My seatbelt was buckled.
 This time, I was ready.